What Is Settlement Definition Law?

 In larger cases, such as class action suits, terms of the settlement can be much more complex and will require a review of the court to make sure the settlement that was reached is considered fair.
 These cases can also be difficult due to the fact that some plaintiffs may want to settle where others may wish to proceed to court.

 If you need help with settlement definition law, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.